Above, Leopold Weissenberg, 1910. Source: Werner Weissenberg, pers. archive, copyright retained

 Letter: 1 March 1939

 By March 1939 Leopold is still trying to find a way out to the USA for his family.
 The date of this letter has clearly been mistyped, as the letter itself refers to one written on 9 January 1939 (see above).

 I don’t know how Werner came to have these letters in his possession; for some reason his parents seem to have passed them on to him.
-The second image here is a handwritten note on the back of the letter, which has not yet been translated, but may shed some light on why it has been with Werner’s documents.
+The second image, below, is a handwritten note on the back of the letter.

 Note: 1 March 1939